Master of Education in TESOL

 - 4 In lieu of teaching experience, applicants should have as a minimum a certificate in Teaching English as a Foreign Language (TEFL) from a recognized, reputable institution.

-- 5 Good physical and mental health without communicable disease and a clear record of good behaviour.
+- 5 Good physical and mental health without communicable disease and a clear record of good behavior.